suchuankai/CNN-hw-accelerator/README.md

 - Use post-training quantization to quantize the model.
 - Hardware implement first layer with a 3x3 convolution, ReLU activation, and max-pooling, using 8-bit computation.
 ### Quantilize result:
-- Using the FashionMNIST dataset with PyTorch, the images in this dataset are 28x28 grayscale images.
+- Using FashionMNIST dataset with PyTorch, the images in this dataset are 28x28 grayscale images.
+And we have padded it to a size of 30x30 using our program.
 It consists of 60,000 training samples and 10,000 test samples.
   The quantized model size is approximately one-fourth of the original size, while the accuracy only slightly decreases.
 Following table presents the actual results:
   |                  | Before    | After     |
   |  ----            | ----      | -----     |